dark-side/sports-hub/products/sport_news_portal/web_application_features/maintain_navigation/README.md

 ## Prototype of the feature

+_Admin side_

+Please click [here](https://www.figma.com/proto/MejavVSuDAMfSDu27O108g/Maintain-Navigation?node-id=0%3A1075&viewport=-177%2C284%2C0.04348461702466011&scaling=min-zoom) to see a clickable prototype.

+Please click [here](https://www.figma.com/file/MejavVSuDAMfSDu27O108g/Maintain-Navigation?node-id=0%3A1073) to see mockups that were included in the prototype and additional style guides.

+_User side_

-  Please click [here](https://www.figma.com/file/MejavVSuDAMfSDu27O108g/Maintain-Navigation?node-id=4523%3A10122) to see a clickable prototype for the feature.
+Please click [here](https://www.figma.com/proto/MejavVSuDAMfSDu27O108g/Maintain-Navigation?node-id=0%3A2&viewport=210%2C442%2C0.08585662394762039&scaling=min-zoom) to see a clickable prototype.

+Please click [here](https://www.figma.com/file/MejavVSuDAMfSDu27O108g/Maintain-Navigation?node-id=0%3A1) to see mockups that were included in the prototype and additional style guides.

 ## User stories